lqmmring/Rpackage/README.md

                                                       cores = 10)
 head(imputation.sce[["predictCount"]])
 ```
-An example to show how SCMarker [improve identification of NK cell in GBM data.](https://github.com/KChen-lab/SCMarker/blob/master/test/NK%20cell%20identification%20from%20GBM%20data.pdf)
+An example to show how scESI [discover new cell types on CBMCs from newborns of mothers infected with SARS-CoV-2.](https://github.com/lqmmring/Rpackage)

 Acknowledge
 -----------------------
 The authors would like to appreciate the support and guidance from Dr. G.H.
+Wang (ghWang@hit.edu.cn)
-Wang and Dr. J. Li.
+and Dr. J. Li.